J&J Medical Connect

 • Strüßmann et al (2024)4 reported a case series of 7 patients with refractory ITP treated with DARZALEX FASPRO.
 A total of 4 patients showed complete remission, 2 patients showed no sustained response, and 1 patient showed no response.

-• Four patients responded to treatment, whereas 1 patient did not respond to 4 applications and withdrew from the study.
+• Strüßmann et al (2024)5 reported a retrospective case series of 6 consecutive patients with primary or secondary ITP who received DARZALEX between 2020 and 2024.
+Four patients responded to treatment, whereas 1 patient did not respond to 4 applications and withdrew from the study.
 One patient is still under treatment.

-• Retrospective cases evaluating the use of DARZALEX or DARZALEX FASPRO for autoimmune cytopenias, refractory ITP, or warm autoimmune hemolytic anemia and refractory autoimmunity before or after allogeneic hematopoietic stem cell transplantation are referenced below.19-21
+• Retrospective cases evaluating the use of DARZALEX or DARZALEX FASPRO for autoimmune cytopenias, refractory ITP, or warm autoimmune hemolytic anemia and refractory autoimmunity before or after allogeneic hematopoietic stem cell transplantation are referenced below.20-23

 CLINICAL DATA